slavenf/Programming-ARM-from-Scratch/README.md

 This is useful for communicating with microcontroller over UART.

-There is a lot of different USB to serial port modules on the market.
+There is a lot of different USB to serial port modules.
 I recommend one also made by WeAct Studio.
 Check their official store on AliExpress.
 Here is a link to a project page on GitHub: